hashicorp/terraform-provider-tfe/website/docs/r/organization.html.markdown

 * `speculative_plan_management_enabled` - (Optional) Whether or not to enable Speculative Plan Management.
 If true, pending VCS-triggered speculative plans from outdated commits will be cancelled if a newer commit is pushed to the same branch.
 * `assessments_enforced` - (Optional) (Available only in HCP Terraform) Whether to force health assessments (drift detection) on all eligible workspaces or allow workspaces to set their own preferences.
 * `allow_force_delete_workspaces` - (Optional) Whether workspace administrators are permitted to delete workspaces with resources under management.
 If false, only organization owners may delete these workspaces.
 Defaults to false.
 * `user_tokens_enabled` - (Optional) Whether user tokens can be used to read or update the organization.
 Defaults to true.
-Use caution updating this setting, if the provider is authenticated using a user token the update will fail.

 ## Attributes Reference